-Unless we walk a mile in another person’s shoes we can never know what that person thinks or struggles with, but that shouldn’t stop us from changing the way we see or behave towards them.
-That’s down to our core values, how we’re taught to behave as children.
+Unless we walk a mile in another person’s shoes, we can never know what that person struggles with, but that shouldn’t stop us from trying to help.

-Putting others first shows others we’re selfless, but for some it’s not always because we consciously choose to be selfless.
-We have our reasons.
-Sometimes it’s an attention seeking, or approval issue.
-We learn from a small age that the way to gain approval from others is to do what they want, so we say yes.
-I did it for years.
+Putting others first shows others we’re selfless, as long as we’re doing it for good reason.
+It may be an attention seeking, or approval issue.
+We may learn from a small age that the way for us to gain approval from others, is for us to do what they want.

 If more of us were selfless we’d live better lives, the world would be safer, and we would all get on better.
 We would give back.
 Putting others first doesn’t mean we deny ourselves of our own needs, we can do both.
 But if our core values are at the heart of our relationships, those relationships will prosper.

 We should want to do what’s right.
 It should be instinctive, in us, part of our core values and a sense of who we are.
 That’s where we’re going wrong.
 Over the years, core values have continued to change and decrease in value and we’re not doing anything to turn that around.